Akseli Gallen-Kallela: New Mexico, later life, and death

 In December 1923, he moved to the United States, where his family followed him in autumn 1924.
 He first spent time in Chicago, and an exhibition of his work toured several cities.
 In Chicago, he was impressed by Native American art and moved to Taos, New Mexico, at the art colony there to study it further.
 During his time in the United States, he began sketching out the Great Kalevala in much more detail.
 In May 1926, the family returned to Finland.
+In 1924, Gallen-Kallela had published Kallela-kirja.
+1. Iltapuhde-jutelmia, which was translated into Swedish by Bertel Gripenberg in 1932.
 In 1928, together with his son Jorma he painted the Kalevala frescoes at the lobby of the National Museum of Finland.
 In 1930, he made an agreement to paint a gigantic fresco for the bank Kansallis-Osake-Pankki, but on 7 March 1931, while returning from a lecture in Copenhagen, he suddenly died of pneumonia in Stockholm.